History of the foreign relations of the United Kingdom: The Ottoman Empire

-Crimean War 1854–56
+Crimean War against Russia 1854–1856

 The Crimean War (1854–56) was fought between Russia on the one hand and an alliance of Britain, France, Sardinia, and the Ottoman Empire on the other.
 Russia was defeated but the casualties were very heavy on all sides, and historians look at the entire episode as a series of blunders.

 The war began with Russian demands to protect Christian sites in the Holy Land.
 The churches quickly settled that problem, but it escalated out of hand as Russia put continuous pressure on the Ottomans.
 Diplomatic efforts failed.
 The Sultan declared war against Russia in October 1851.
 Following an Ottoman naval disaster in November, Britain and France declared war against Russia.
 It proved quite difficult to reach Russian territory, and the Royal Navy could not defeat the Russian defences in the Baltic.
 Most of the battles took place in the Crimean peninsula, which the Allies finally seized.
 London, shocked to discover that France was secretly negotiating with Russia to form a postwar alliance to dominate Europe, dropped its plans to attack St. Petersburg and instead signed a one-sided armistice with Russia that achieved almost none of its war aims.

 The Treaty of Paris signed March 30, 1856, ended the war.
 Russia gave up a little land and relinquished its claim to a protectorate over the Christians in the Ottoman domains.
-The Black Sea was demilitarized, and an international commission was set up to guarantee freedom of commerce and navigation on the Danube River.
-Moldavia and Wallachia remained under nominal Ottoman rule, but would be granted independent constitutions and national assemblies.
 However, by 1870, the Russians had regained most of their concessions.

 The war helped modernize warfare by introducing major new technologies such as railways, the telegraph, and modern nursing methods.
-In the long run the war marked a turning point in Russian domestic and foreign policy.
-Russian intellectuals used the defeat to demand fundamental reform of the government and social system.
-The war weakened both Russia and Austria, so they could no longer promote stability.
-This opened the way for Napoleon III, Cavour (in Italy) and Otto von Bismarck (in Germany) to launch a series of wars in the 1860s that reshaped Europe.
+The war exposed serious weaknesses in the British military and medical services, which led to major reforms.
+Poor decision by Lord Aberdeen hurt his reputation and he was forced to resign.
 Of the 91,000 British soldiers and sailors sent to Crimea, 21,000 died, 80 percent of them from disease.
 The losses were reported in detail in the media and caused revulsion against warfare in Britain, combined with a celebration of the heroic common soldier who demonstrated Christian virtue.
-The great heroine was Florence Nightingale, whose was hailed for her devotion to caring for the wounded and her emphasis on middle-class efficiency.
+The great heroine was Florence Nightingale, who was hailed for her devotion to caring for the wounded and her emphasis on middle-class efficiency.
 She typified a moral status as a nurse that was superior to aristocratic militarism in terms of both morality and efficiency.

 Historian R. B. McCallum points out the war was enthusiastically supported by the British populace as it was happening, but the mood changed very dramatically afterwards.
 Pacifists and critics were unpopular but: